SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 _schadenfreude_.
 Yes, it is not a good look.
 No, I cannot resist.

-In particular, I tend to watch the YouTube highlights of the previous night's news programs on MSNBC: Stephanie Ruhle, Lawrence O'Donnell, Jen Psaki, Rachel Maddow, Joy Reid, Ari Melber, Joe Scarborough/Mika Brzezinski, and others.
+In particular, I tend to watch the YouTube highlights of the previous night's news programs on MSNBC: Stephanie Ruhle, Alex Wagner, Lawrence O'Donnell, Jen Psaki, Rachel Maddow, Joy Reid, Ari Melber, Joe Scarborough/Mika Brzezinski, and others.

 ## About That Gag Order&hellip;